appdotnet/api-spec/content/docs/meta/annotations.md

 * TOC
 {:toc}

-Annotations are metadata that are attached to Users or to Posts when they are created.
-This allows developers and users to add extra information to the post without interfering with the text content of the Post.
-They also allow developers to attach machine readable information about a user to the user object.
-Annotations will enable developers to build complex posts and new systems on top of the current App.net infrastructure.
+Annotations are metadata that are attached to Users, Posts, Channels, or Messages.
+This allows developers and users to add extra information to App.net objects outside of the fields App.net has defined.
+Annotations help enable developers to create richer content and build new systems on top of the current App.net infrastructure.

-We're really excited to be launching this feature and appreciate any feedback on the following document.
-Please [open a github issue](https://github.com/appdotnet/api-spec/issues) to contribute to this document.

 ## Concretely, what are annotations